 An FPGA is a piece of electronics, not a computer.
-It's nevertheless as repeatable and dependable if certain design principles are followed (see Rule #1).
+It's nevertheless as repeatable and dependable if certain principles of design are followed (see Rule #1).
 If not, it may very well play dirty tricks for whatever or no apparent reason.

-The absence of a visible bug proves very little — that holds true in any field.
+When there is no visible bug, that doesn't prove that there is no problem — that holds true in any field.
 For example, if your plumber finishes working and there's no water leaking from the pipe, it doesn't mean that the work was done correctly.
 The pipe may begin leaking later on because the water pressure has risen, or because someone touched it accidentally.

 And yet, we all fall in the trap of making a quick test, or a more extensive one, and consider it done when everything seems fine.
 That's fairly acceptable for a leaking water pipe, when developing a simple web site or even software that isn't part of a critical application.
 But with FPGAs, that's simply not good enough.

-Designing for an FPGA means guaranteeing that the design will work.
-It's forcing the design tools into producing a bitstream that is failproof by using the means that they offer for meeting this exact goal.
+Developing a design for an FPGA means guaranteeing that the design will work.
+It's forcing the design tools into producing a bitstream that is failproof by using the techniques that they offer for achieving this exact goal.

-It's making mathematical-like proofs to yourself that the logic design is correct, rather than trying to think through, and possibly test, certain scenarios.
-The logic should work in the most bizarre corner cases not because they were taken into account separately, but for the same reason that a correct mathematical expression remains true no matter what.
+It's making proofs to yourself, like mathematical proofs, that the logic design is correct, rather than trying to think in terms of "if this happens, do that".
+The logic should work in the most bizarre corner cases not because these possibilities were taken into account separately, but for the same reason that a correct mathematical expression remains true no matter what.

 The fact that it works in the end is no reason to celebrate.
-It's the natural outcome of designing correctly.
+It's the natural outcome of working correctly.

 Rule #3: Simulate wisely (or not at all)

 One of the most common complaints made by FPGA newbies is that their simulation works perfectly, therefore their design is fine, and now there must be some problem elsewhere.
-Like, please.
+Which is nonsense, of course.

-So first and foremost, let's put on the table that unless the Verilog / VHDL coding style obeys some strict rules, the simulation and the hardware can do completely different things.
-This is the way it is, see Rule #1.
+So first and foremost, let's put on the table that unless the Verilog coding style obeys some strict rules, the simulation and the hardware can do completely different things (same with VHDL, of course).
+See Rule #1.

-But even when done correctly, simulations cover a limited span of time and scenarios.
+But simulations cover a limited span of time and scenarios, even when done correctly.
 Even with a medium-sized design, it takes forever to simulate what happens inside the FPGA during, say 100 ms. Not only that, running the design for real on hardware often exposes to the logic to scenarios that the designer didn't imagine, and therefore didn't simulate.
 So a design that went through simulation perfectly might turn out a completely fiasco on hardware, just because the FPGA runs much longer than the simulation covers, or unexpected things happened.

 To make things worse, bugs are hard to find on hardware, since everything happens in parallel.
-Unlike software debugging, there's rarely a sequence of events to follow, let alone single-step through with a debugger.
-There are of course tools for tracing signals inside the FPGA, but it's not always easy to figure out which signals to trace, and what condition to use to trigger the collection of trace data.
+Unlike software debugging, there's rarely a sequence of events to follow, let alone the option to do single-step.
+There are of course tools for tracing signals inside the FPGA, but it's not always easy to figure out which signals to trace, and what condition to use as a trigger for the collection of trace data.

 So make it a goal to use simulations as little as possible.
 If you're using simulations to fix your design back-and-forth in order to "make it work", odds are that you'll run into trouble when you'll try it on hardware.